-Considered one of the parent instruments of the ukulele, the ukulele is believed to have received its current tuning of G-C-E-A from the Rajao, which is tuned D-G-C-E-A. To my knowledge there are only a few examples of these early historical instruments in existence that have been made in Hawaii.
+Considered one of the parent instruments, “the father”, of the modern day ukulele, the ukulele is believed to have received its current tuning of G-C-E-A from the Rajao, which is tuned D-G-C-E-A. To my knowledge there are only a few examples of these early historical instruments in existence that have been made in Hawaii.

 This extremely rare 1895 Historical 5-String Rajao is a world class collectible over 100 years in age.
 The instrument originated on the island of Madeira, Portugal and was likely handcrafted by one of three Portuguese cabinet makers (Jose do Espirito Santo, Augusto Dias, and Manual Nunes) upon their arrival in Hawaii – being that it was handcrafted entirely out of Hawaiian Koa wood.
 These builders were among the first who were credited with the invention of the ukulele.